Tech Recruiter Tips: How to Hire (and Keep) Top Candidates

-More and more, tech professionals can’t be categorized as either passive or active candidates.
+More than ever, tech professionals can’t be categorized as either passive or active candidates.
 They’re just always on.
 They always have an ear to the rail; they’re aware of their own value and are ready to take the next opportunity at a moment’s notice.

-“There is so much opportunity, it’s hard for tech talent to turn it off,” says Rod Adams, talent acquisition leader at audit and consulting firm PwC.
+Since there’s so much opportunity, it’s hard for tech talent to turn it off, says Rod Adams, talent acquisition leader at audit and consulting firm PwC.
 For recruiters, there’s good and bad news in this trend.
-The good news is that literally millions of coders, software architects and CIOs are out there right now with a “never say never” attitude to new career opportunities.
+The good news is that literally millions of coders, software architects, and CIOs are out there right now with a “never say never” attitude to new career opportunities.

 Here’s how extreme tech turnover has become: Google’s median employee tenure is 1.1 years, while Amazon’s is just one year, placing both tech giants near the bottom for employee retention among Fortune 500 companies, according to a study by Payscale.